Effect of Snow on Petit-Montrouge: Composition

+Name

+The naming etymology of the painting has experienced a long history of different iterations and translations since it left Manet's possession, as no name for the painting has survived from Manet himself and authors and translators have arrived at no uniform suggestion.
+As the painting has been in British possession since 1912, the majority of literature on the painting exists in English and thus translation between languages has proven difficult.

+In French, the last title appearing in the artist's catalogues raisonnés is Effet de neige à Petit-Montrouge, "Snow Effect at Petit-Montrouge" from Rouart/Wildenstein in 1975, which has been assumed by the National Museum Cardiff.
+German titles for the painting vary, including misspellings of title from translation from French or English language sources: "Landschaft bei Petit-Mont-Rouge", "Schneeffekte bei Mont-Rouge", "Die Kirche von Petit-Montrouge, Paris", "Die Kirche von Petit-Montrouge im Schee" and "Das kleine Montrouge während des Krieges".

 Provenance

-Effet de neige à Petit-Montrouge is not mentioned in Manet's sales documents.
-He may have given the painting to H. Charlet, mentioned in the dedication of the painting, shortly after it was completed.
-However, the Rouart/Wildenstein authors assume that Manet gave the painting to the journalist Pierre Giffard (1853–1922), who sold the painting to the Durand-Ruel art dealership in 1905.
-This led Effet de neige à Petit-Montrouge until October 1912, when it was acquired by the Welsh art collector Gwendoline Davies.
-After her death, the painting was donated to what is now the National Museum Cardiff, along with her important art collection.
+Effet de neige à Petit-Montrouge is not mentioned in Manet's sales documents, indicating that it is possible that he gave the painting to H. Charlet, mentioned in the dedication of the painting, shortly after it was completed.
+However, the Rouart/Wildenstein authors speculate that Manet gave the painting to the journalist Pierre Giffard (1853–1922), who in turn sold the painting to the Durand-Ruel art dealership in 1905.
+Durand-Ruel maintained possession of Effet de neige à Petit-Montrouge until October 1912, when it was acquired by the Welsh art collector Gwendoline Davies.
+After her death, Davies' impressive art collection, which housed this painting, was bequeathed to the present National Museum in Cardiff.